herman-interficie/nextV2/README.md

 Lastly, you want to pass the id to the Server Action so you can update the right record in your database.
 You cannot pass the id as an argument like so:

 Instead, you can pass id to the Server Action using JS bind.
 This will ensure that any values passed to the Server Action are encoded.

+ahora eliminamos

+Since this action is being called in the /dashboard/invoices path, you don't need to call redirect.
+Calling revalidatePath will trigger a new server request and re-render the table.